 When browsing through blogger forums, I often seen many people reaching out for help on what they should be writing about, and I know it can feel overwhelming.
 However, rather than focusing on the daunting mountain of an entire blog post, bring yourself back down by starting simple.

-In the beginning of my blogging career, I used to think that I needed to come up with some grand, elaborate post topic all on my own, which lead to instant writer’s block.
-Start off broad.
-We’re going to use some easy techniques to narrow it down!
+In the beginning of my blogging career, I used to think that I needed to come up with some grand, elaborate post topic all on my own, which lead to instant writer's block.

 Step 2: Research